-AELA’s Board and National Convenor participate in IUCN activities through their membership of the IUCN’s World Commission on Environmental Law (WCEL), and by attending conferences and congresses hosted by the IUCN.
-For information about the WCEL, please click here.
+AELA's Board and National Convenor participate in IUCN activities through their membership of the IUCN's World Commission on Environmental Law (WCEL), and by attending conferences and congresses hosted by the IUCN.
+More information can be found on the WCEL website.

 UN Harmony with Nature Knowledge Network

-In 2009, the United Nations General Assembly adopted five resolutions on ‘Harmony with Nature’, as part of a paradigm shift towards creating Earth centred governance.
+In 2009, the United Nations General Assembly adopted five resolutions on 'Harmony with Nature', as part of a paradigm shift towards creating Earth centred governance.
 The Harmony with Nature initiative is now a permanent project under the auspice of the UN.
-For information about the Harmony with Nature initiative, please click here.
+Discover more details about the Harmony with Nature initiative.

-AELA is a member of and participant in the UN Harmony for Nature Knowledge Network – for information about the Knowledge Network, please click here.
+AELA is a member of and participant in the UN Harmony for Nature Knowledge Network.

-To read a short opinion piece about the Harmony with Nature Initiative written by our National Convenor, please click here.
+Read a short opinion piece by our National Convenor about the Harmony with Nature Initiative.

-To visit the 2016 Virtual Dialogue on Earth Jurisprudence, which features submissions about Earth jurisprudence from experts from a range of disciplines , please click here.
+Visit the 2016 Virtual Dialogue on Earth Jurisprudence, which features submissions about Earth jurisprudence from experts from a range of disciplines.